 In 774 hectares of land at the Migaa Golf Course, Sycamore Pine Limited will construct 1,90 apartments as per the agreement signed with China Building Technology Group Kenya.

-Other associates include Heri homes, HF group, KCB group and Bishop Mark Kariuki’s Tashia Global Holdings that was recently awarded the sales contract for the Sh11 billion estate.
+Other associates include Heri Homes, HF group, KCB group and Bishop Mark Kariuki’s Tashia Global Holdings which was recently awarded the sales contract for the Sh11 billion estate in Kiambu.
 Besides, the HF group will be financing the project while the KCB will be providing mortgages.